adi868/Smothii/README.md

     * defines static routes
     * includes routes to connect requests to resources and serve responses
 #### config
 * config.js - database configuration file.
-Can be used to provde local DB configuration or connect to a remote database
+Can be used to provide local DB configuration or connect to a remote database
 #### models
 * index.js - used by Sequelize to initialize tables in an empty database
 * MODELNAME.js - a separate model file for each database table